Opessa Straight Tail: Birth and early life

-His exact place of birth is unknown, but was most likely either Indiana or Illinois.
-He was living with his father in Illinois in 1674 when his village was visited by Louis Jolliet and René-Robert Cavelier, Sieur de La Salle, accompanied by Martin Chartier.
+His exact place of birth is unknown, but was most likely in either what is today Indiana or Illinois.
+He was living with his father in what is today Illinois in 1674 when his village was visited by Louis Jolliet and later by René-Robert Cavelier, Sieur de La Salle, accompanied by Martin Chartier.
 In 1674 Chartier married Opessa's sister Sewatha Straight Tail (1660–1759).
 Chartier led a mutiny against La Salle in 1680 and became an outlaw, fleeing first to upstate New York, but later returning to live with Opessa's family at Starved Rock (later known as Fort St. Louis).
 Chartier returned to his home in Montreal, but in 1685 rejoined Opessa's family on the Cumberland River in Tennessee.
 The band spent a summer at the future site of Pittsburgh, Pennsylvania, then crossed the Alleghenies and traveled along the Susquehanna River.
 Opessa's niece Mary Seaworth (Sewatha) Chartier (1687–1732) was born in Frederick County, Virginia in 1687.

 In 1689, the band moved to French Lick on the Cumberland River in northeastern Tennessee, near the present-day site of Nashville, Tennessee, where Opessa's nephew Peter Chartier was born in 1690.
-In the spring of 1692, the Shawnee and a group of Susquehannock (Conestoga) Indians migrated to Cecil County, Maryland on the Potomac River.
+In the spring of 1692, the Shawnee and a group of Susquehannock (Conestoga) Indians migrated to Cecil County, Maryland on the Chesapeake Bay.
 The Shawnee were relocating after a series of violent conflicts with Illinois and Miami Indians.

 Role as Shawnee leader

 Opessa by this time had become a Shawnee leader, as his father was preparing to retire as chief.
 In 1694 he petitioned the Maryland Provincial Government for permission for a group of about 700 Shawnees from Carolina to settle in Maryland, after they had fled a conflict with the Catawbas there.
 But the provincial authorities were suspicious of Opessa's brother-in-law Martin Chartier and he was arrested, spending several months in jail in St. Mary's and Anne Arundel Counties as "a spy or party with designs of mischief," before a court determined that he was not working for the Government of New France.
 The Shawnees remained at Bohemia Manor as guests of Casperus Augustine Herman, son of Augustine Herman.

 Nonetheless, the Shawnees felt unwelcome in Maryland and in 1694 they moved north into Pennsylvania and eventually settled at a place known as Chartier's Old Town (on the site of what is now Tarentum, Pennsylvania).
-In 1697 Opessa succeeded Straight Tail as Pekowi Chief in Pequea Township, Lancaster County, Pennsylvania.
+In 1697 Opessa succeeded Straight Tail as Pekowi Chief in Pequea Township, Pennsylvania.